BobLd/PdfPigSvmRegionClassifier/README.md

 ## Code
 See the [Trainer](https://github.com/BobLd/PdfPigSvmRegionClassifier/blob/master/PdfPigSvmRegionClassifier/Trainer.cs) class to **train** and **evaluate** the model.
 After training, the SVM model will be saved as a Gzip.

+# Usage
+Once the training is finished, you can test the classification on a new pdf document by using either [DocstrumBoundingBoxes](https://github.com/UglyToad/PdfPig/blob/master/src/UglyToad.PdfPig/DocumentLayoutAnalysis/DocstrumBoundingBoxes.cs) or [RecursiveXYCut](https://github.com/UglyToad/PdfPig/blob/master/src/UglyToad.PdfPig/DocumentLayoutAnalysis/RecursiveXYCut.cs) to generate the text blocks, and then classify each block.
+See [SvmZoneClassifier](https://github.com/BobLd/PdfPigSvmRegionClassifier/blob/master/PdfPigSvmRegionClassifier/SvmZoneClassifier.cs) for a demo implementation.

 # References
 - https://visualstudiomagazine.com/articles/2019/02/01/support-vector-machines.aspx